Daryl Goodrich: Sports Film Director.

 Daryl is also acknowledged as a leading motion graphic designer creating visual identities for shows such as Channel Fours Horse Racing, Ashes cricket and Formula One on ITV.

-Daryl’s first feature documentary, FERRARI – Race to Immortality is due for release through Universal Studios 2017.
+Daryl’s first feature documentary, FERRARI – Race to Immortality was released through Universal Studios 2017.

-Daryl is currently developing his first independent feature film, ‘Any Other Day’.
+Daryl is currently developing an independent feature film, ‘Any Other Day’.